Optimal Fairness Scheduling for Coded Caching in Multi-AP Wireless Local Area Networks: System Model

-In this paper, we consider a video streaming application as the use case.
-We assume every video file is split into multiple `chunks' each representing a few seconds of the multimedia content.
-A user streaming a video generates a sequence of requests for the corresponding chunks of that video.
-Let us assume there exist a total number of $N$ chunks (for all video files), every chunk has the same size, and every user has a cache memory large enough to store at most $M<N$ chunks.
-Let us also use $W_n$, $n \in [N]$, to denote a general video chunk.
+In video streaming, every video file is split into a sequence of `chunks', each corresponding to a few seconds of video.
+A streaming user generates a sequence of requests for the corresponding chunks of that video.
+Each video file is formed by a very large (virtually infinite) number of chunks.\footnote{Imagine movies of duration 1h and 30min, while each video chunk corresponds to 10 seconds of video at the rate of 2Mb/s, i.e., 20Mb of data.} The total video library is formed by $N$ files, and each user has a cache memory equivalent to $M$ video files.
+Hence, each user can cache a fraction $\gamma = M/N$ of each chunk of each video.

-System operation consists of two phases, placement, and delivery.
-During the placement phase, users' cache memories are filled up with subpackets (i.e., smaller portions) of all the video chunks.
-Due to its low subpacketization overhead, we use the decentralized cache replication algorithm of~\cite{caire,parinello}.
-With this model, instead of defining cache contents for every user individually, we fix a number of $L < K$ \emph{cache profiles} and assign each user randomly to one of the profiles.
-Let us use $\SfL(u_k) \in [L]$ to denote the cache profile assigned with user $u_k$.
-Given $L$, we define $t = \frac{LM}{N}$ and divide every chunk $W_n$, $n \in [N]$, into $\binom{L}{t}$ non-overlapping equal-sized subpackets $W_{n,\CS}$, where $\CS$ can be any subset of $[L]$ with size $|\CS| = t$.
-Then, if $\SfL(u_k) = l$ for a user $u_k$, it stores every subpacket $W_{n,\CS}$, for every $n \in [N]$ and $\CS \ni l$.
-Clearly, using this algorithm, all users assigned to the same profile cache the same data.